 Our investigations had some limitations.
 Based on the cases that have been identified at public hospital facilities (NRPCC/DRPCCs), we determined the mortality rates for human rabies which limited our scope.
 We are conscious of the possibility that we may have overlooked some cases, particularly those who sought care at private hospitals or from traditional healers and never went to a public hospital.
 Therefore, the percentage we are giving may only represent a small portion of all cases found in Bangladesh.
 However, we think that only a small number of rabies deaths have been missed by the government's primary data-collection facilities thanks to advancements in education and awareness.
-Due to the patients' reliance on their relatives for historical recollections, there may have been recall bias.
+Due to the patients' reliance on their relatives for historical recollections, there may have been recalled bias.
 However, we made an effort to lessen this bias by speaking with some of the patients' relatives on the phone.
 Even though there are issues like these, we think that our research has provided insightful information on rabies in Bangladesh and can be applied to rabies control in countries with similar socioeconomic settings.